Shishumar-class submarine: Mid Life Upgrades and Service history

 The Indian Navy awarded a $151 million contract for mid-life upgrade and certification of INS Shishumar in 2018.
 The refit was carried out by MDL at Mumbai with technical cooperation from ThyssenKrupp Marine Systems.
 The refit was planned to be completed by 2021 with a similar upgrade for another vessel of Shishumar-class submarine to follow.
+The ship was expected to be delivered by 2021 but owing to COVID-19 delays the ship will now be delivered to the Indian Navy in August 2023.